APSW-AIM/RoadscopePcbInspector/README.md

 * Switch to Proejcts mode (Ctrl+5)

 * Double-click "Desktop Qt 6.5.2 MinGW 64-bit" in the "Build & Run" list to activate it.
-When activaged, it will be displayed in bold font.
+When activated, it will be displayed in bold font.

 * (Optional) You can select "Build-->Run CMake" from the menu bar.
   * However, this step is usually performed automatically.